 If you’ve read this far, you already likely attend our shows and spread the word for us.
 We can’t thank you enough for that.
 We’re hoping now though that you will take the next step and and become a part of our annual campaign and – if you’re not already – go all in by becoming a season ticket holder.
 For the ultimate VIP experience, you can also become a Rock Star.

-In addition to cash, Jobsite seeks sponsorships from area businesses and in-kind trade in the form of goods or services.
-We currently have season sponsors in Creative Loafing, The Gobioff Foundation, Illumination Advertising, The Refinery/Fodder & Shine, The State of Florida Division of Cultural Affairs, The Arts Council of Hillsborough County and the Hillsborough County Board of County Commissioners.
-Jobsite is a proud member of Theater Communications Group, the league of professional American theater, as well as Theatre Tampa Bay, the regional association of professional theaters.
+In addition to cash donations we are always on the lookout for in-kind support from area businesses.
+We currently have season sponsors in Creative Loafing, The Gobioff Foundation, Fodder & Shine, Rollin’ Oats, Illumination Advertising, The State of Florida Division of Cultural Affairs, The Arts Council of Hillsborough County and the Hillsborough County Board of County Commissioners.

 David M. Jenkins